 NOTE: Courts and other services open on Saturday, January 25th

 for attendees who register on-site

 NO pre-registration is available.

 In partnership with the Office of Public Defense Services, we offer a number of restoration of rights and set aside events throughout the year to assist those who have past criminal convictions fill out the appropriate legal documents to try to get their right to vote, right to serve on a jury, right to hold public office of trust or profit, and right to possess a gun restored.
-To see upcoming Restoration of Rights events and for more information, please visit the Restoration of Rights page or e-mail us.
+To see the Restoration of Rights informational flyer - please click here.
+For documents to start the process - please visit the Restoration of Rights page or e-mail us.